-Grab your vacuum (a handheld one works the best) and attach the upholstery attachment.
-Go over the entire surface of your mattress, making sure to get the crevices, sides, and seams.
+Over time, mattresses can accumulate allergens like dead skin, dirt, dust, and more.
+To mitigate this, grab your vacuum (a handheld one works best) and attach the upholstery attachment.
+Go over the entire surface of your mattress, making sure to get all the crevices, sides, and seams.

 The type of stain remover you use will depend on the type of stain.
 However, for sweat, vomit, blood, or urine stains, reach for an enzyme-based cleaner.

 If you don’t have an enzyme-based cleaner, go the DIY route and make your own at home.
 To make that solution, use:

 You can also add a few drops of essential oil — like lavender and eucalyptus — to help combat any stains that have an odor and leave your mattress feeling fresh.
 Place your DIY cleaner in a heavy-duty spray bottle and spray all stains generously.

 For spills or bedtime accidents, it’s best to spot clean the affected area as quickly as possible.
 A gentle detergent or stain remover (without bleach) will break down brand-new blemishes, but won’t affect the performance of the mattress.
 To power through deep-set mystery blotches, a laundry brush paired with the cleaner will work wonders.

 After you’ve used a cleaning solution, you’ll want to “rinse and repeat.”
 To make sure your mattress is squeaky clean, sprinkle another layer of baking soda over your entire mattress and leave for a couple of hours.
 The longer you can leave it on, the better.